define42/FileQueueHTTP/README.md

 # FileQueueHTTP

-FileQueueHttp is a service designed to simplify detecting and queueing files, providing a seamless solution for detecting new files on disk, automatically saving them into a FIFO (First-In-First-Out) queue, and offering a simple web server API for fetching these files.
+FileQueueHttp is a streamlined service created to streamline the process of detecting and queuing files.
+It offers a seamless solution for identifying new files on disk, automatically placing them in a FIFO queue, and provides a straightforward web server API for retrieving these files.

 Here are the key features: